Practice performing under stress through physical and mental exercise to build focus, adaptability, and resilience for everyday life and work.

-• The biggest takeaway for me was the power of play for brain health, neuroplasticity, and emotional regulation.
+• The biggest takeaway for me was the power of play.
 The lab helped me build more body awareness and gave me practical tools to care for my nervous system through movement.

 Donny L.